 If you’ve embraced the latest technology advancements, then electronic locks can be a smart choice.
 Smart locks and keyless locks are fantastic for tech-savvy homeowners because they offer convenience and greater control over access.
 For those gizmo-lovers, these innovations can lift home security to an entirely new level.
 But the lock needs to fit the user, so don’t go investing in electronic locks if they aren’t for you.

 Affordability vs. Security

 Affordability and security are the two biggest culprits when it comes to home security investments.
 If cost is your number one barrier to a high-tech lock, regular keyed locks may be better for you.
 Because keyed locks have been around for a while, there’s a large variety on the market within good price ranges to choose from.
 Make sure to always check the security grades before you buy though.
-Whilst budget is important, cheap locks can cost you more in repairs, replacements and possible break-in damage.
+Whilst budget is important, cheap entrance door locks can cost you more in repairs, replacements and possible break-in damage.

 The Lowdown on Keyed Locks

 Mechanical keyed locks are your regular turn-key security measure, and as the name suggests, needs a key to operate.
 They don’t require batteries or power to operate and can be made from high-grade secure steel.
 Because they’re the most common type of home local available, they’re extremely economical.